 - How accurate is the calculator?

-- The calculator provides an estimate based on the inputs you provide.
-While it is designed to be accurate, always verify results with detailed records and consult a tax professional for complex situations.
+- The calculator provides an estimate based on the inputs you provide, using tax-year-2024 federal constants for a single filer: the 15.3% self-employment tax with the $168,600 Social Security wage base, the $14,600 standard deduction, and the 2024 tax brackets.
+Later tax years and other filing statuses will differ, so always verify results with detailed records and consult a tax professional for complex situations.

 - Can I use this calculator for other types of income?